- Poetry From World Fantasy Con December 7, 2017

 Alani didn’t think to question what the blond human man was doing in the center of Overwatch Keep.
 If he were here, he must be a guest of the Prince.

-She was in a dream.
-The mist curled around the roots of the tree.
+Mist curled around the roots of the tree.
 She looked up to see the boughs strung with spiderwebs, lit with dewdrops that gleamed in the darkness.
-The tree groaned when she reached up to … Continue reading
+The tree groaned when she reached up to touch the bark.
+It had to … Continue reading